 The effective dpi of the vector data in the layout.
 DPI is available only when exporting a layout.
 When exporting a map, the dpi is calculated automatically.

 The amount of image resampling.
 The control determines the effective resolution of raster content on output.
 For instance, if the output image quality ratio is set to 1:2 and the output resolution is set to 300 dpi, the raster content is output at approximately 150 dpi.
-In many cases, the raster data can be included at a lower dpi than the vector data without visibly affecting quality, which reduces the output file size.
+In many cases, the raster data can be included at a lower dpi than the vector data without visibly affecting quality, reducing the output file size.

 Include embeddable fonts in the exported file to maintain font consistency across different platforms.
+Fonts that do not support embedding are not included, regardless of this setting.

 Convert character marker symbols to polygon